Southern Outfall Sewer

-The Southern Outfall Sewer is a major sewer taking sewage from the southern area of central London to Crossness in south-east London.
-Flows from three interceptory sewers combine at a pumping station in Deptford and then run under Greenwich, Woolwich, Plumstead and across Erith marshes.
-The Outfall Sewer was designed by Joseph Bazalgette after an outbreak of cholera in 1853 and "The Big Stink" of 1858.
-Work started on the sewer in 1860 and it was finally opened on 4 April 1865 by H.R.H. the Prince of Wales.
+The Southern Outfall Sewer is a major sanitary sewer taking sewage from the southern area of central London to Crossness in south-east London.
+Flows from three interceptory sewers combine at Greenwich pumping station and then run under Greenwich, Woolwich, Plumstead and across Erith Marshes.
+The Outfall Sewer was designed by Joseph Bazalgette after an outbreak of cholera in 1853 and the Great Stink of 1858.

+History

+By 1859, the Metropolitan Board of Works had been set up and taken over the work of the Metropolitan Commission of Sewers.
+The board issued tenders for the construction works and the contract for the Southern outfall was let to Rowland Brotherhood.

+Work started on the southern outfall sewer in 1860 and it was finally opened on 4 April 1865 by H.R.H. the Prince of Wales.

-Until this time, central London's drains were built primarily to cope with rain water, and the growing use of flush toilets frequently meant these became overloaded, flushing mud, shingle, sewage and industrial effluent into the River Thames.
+Until this time, central London's drains were built primarily to cope with rainwater, and the growing use of flush toilets frequently meant these became overloaded, flushing mud, shingle, sewage and industrial effluent into the River Thames.
 Bazalgette's London sewerage system project included the construction of intercepting sewers north and south of the Thames; the Northern Outfall Sewer diverts flows away from the Thames north of the river.

+Route

 South of the river, three major interceptor sewers were constructed: